Double Olympic Gold Medal coach

 c.
 Are you willing to “pay for” these essentials?
 If not, then your main goal cannot be attained.
 So revisit step 1 and try again.

 - Next you will want to assign the relative importance of your essentials, and their subgoals.
 Importance is simply how much you think a goal contributes to a higher goal.
 Goalscape makes this real easy.
-Just click on a goal and drag its arc-width to whatever you think looks correct!
+Just click on a goal and drag its size to whatever you think looks correct!

 Avoid the temptation to clutter your master strategy plan with operational details like logistics.
 You can supplement your high level strategy goalscape with other software tools for budgeting, task management, etc. Concentrate on your performance, in the moment, in your competitive environment.